thobl/dblptobib/README.md

 Information retrieved from dblp is cached in a local database in the user data directory (e.g., `~/.local/share/dblptobib/` on Linux).
-To find this directory on your system, just run `dblptobib.py` without arguments.
+To find this directory on your system, just run `dblptobib` without arguments.

 To save calls to the dblp API (and time), an API call is only done if